-Drivers and Utilities CD
+Drivers and Utilities CD (also known as the ResourceCD)

-Documentation and drivers are already installed on your computer when shipped from Dell.
-You can use the CD to reinstall drivers, run the Dell Diagnostics.
+Documentation and drivers are already installed on your computer.
+You can use the CD to reinstall drivers, run the Dell Diagnostics, or access your documentation.

-Readme files may be included on your CD to provide last-minute updates about technical changes to your computer or advanced technical-reference material for experienced users or technicians.
+Readme files may be included on your CD to provide last-minute updates about technical changes to your computer or advanced technical-reference material for technicians or experienced users.